csstools/postcss-plugins/plugins/css-prefers-color-scheme/README.md

 ---

 ## How does it work?

+_This plugin used to work with `color-index` as detailed here : [color-index](https://github.com/csstools/css-prefers-color-scheme#how-does-it-work)._
+_This is deprecated but will continue to work for now._
+_`color` has better browser support and enables complex media queries._

 [Prefers Color Scheme] uses a [PostCSS plugin](README-POSTCSS.md) to transform `prefers-color-scheme` queries into `color` queries.
 This changes